bitcoin-balancer/cli/README.md

 With its intuitive syntax and comprehensive functionality, the Balancer CLI simplifies complex tasks, saves valuable time, and ensures consistent project management practices.

+**Note:** If you're not actively developing Balancer or require only basic infrastructure functionality, it's recommended to use the [`cli-lite`](https://github.com/bitcoin-balancer/cli-lite) instead.